ynloultratech/graphql-bundle/doc/content/06_BDD_Tests/01_Behat.md

 # Requirements

-You must install the following requirements with composer to start using behat tests:
+Must install the following requirements with composer to start using behat tests:

 - `behat/behat`: **Required**, is the core of Behat
 - `behat/symfony2-extension`: **Required**, integrate behat with symfony
 - `phpunit/phpunit`: **Required** The Assert tool is used for assertions
+- `symfony/browser-kit`: **Required** The client library to make requests
 - `doctrine/doctrine-fixtures-bundle`: **Optional**, if you want to create test fixtures
-- `fzaninotto/faker`: **Optional**,
+- `fzaninotto/faker`: **Optional**, if you want to create fake data in your fixtures

+Install requirements in one step:

+    composer require behat/behat=^3.4 behat/symfony2-extension=^2.1 "phpunit/phpunit=^6.0|^7.0" symfony/browser-kit=^4.0 --dev

+Install optionals in one step:

+    composer require doctrine/doctrine-fixtures-bundle=^2.4 fzaninotto/faker=^1.7 --dev

 # Configuration

 Create a file called `behat.yml` with the following configuration